TurningWheel/Spacepunk/README.md

 		cmake -DCMAKE_BUILD_TYPE=Release
 		make

-		There is a known issue regarding LuaBridge where addConstructor() won´t compile correctly with g++.
+		There is a known issue regarding LuaBridge where addConstructor() won't compile correctly with g++.
 You can fix this by injecting the following code in LuaBridge/detail/Namespace.h (around line 836):